CianMRoche/Gaia-Data-Aquisition/README.md

 - What format we want the data in

 ### SQL
-Typically in data science, one submits queries like this using Structured Query Language (SQL) which is designed to be a very readable programmatic representation of the above points.
+Typically, one submits queries like this using Structured Query Language (SQL) which is designed to be a very readable programmatic representation of the above points[^1].
 For example, if you have a **table** called "Nurses" (think of it like a spreadsheet with columns of data) whose columns are  as follows:

 | First_name        | Surname           | Age  | Height |
 | :------------- |:-------------| -----:| -----:|